BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 concurrency.
 Indeed, for this book I expect those exact credentials.
 This means, however, that diving into concurrency is a test of patience.
-You, a competent programmer, must suffer the indignity of being thrown back to "beginner" status, and learn new fundamental concepts (when, by this time, you thought you were pretty accomplished at this programming thing).
+You, a competent programmer, must suffer the indignity of being thrown back to "beginner" status, to learn new fundamental concepts (when, by this time, you thought you were an accomplished programmer).

 I say all this to give you one last chance to rethink your strategy and consider whether there might be some other way to make your program run faster.
 There are